|Weather & Climate 1240

 - Although there are no points assigned for attendance, it will be taken

 daily by a seating chart.
-Faculty are now required to report anyone
+Faculty are now required to report to a student's

-with frequent absenses or not completing assignments to their advisor.
+advisor anyone with frequent absenses or who is not completing assignments.

 To pass the course you will need a total average of more than 60%.